rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 * You have created a new user `jen`
 * You can authenticate against sssd as `jen`
-* You have logged in as `jen` on RStudio Server Pro
+* You have logged in as `jen` on RStudio Workbench